ansonphong/postworld/README.md

   - Custom templating system for displaying lists of posts in multiple views

 #### Post Formats
-  - Each **post_format** can have optionally unique templates for showcasing custom content types
+  - Each **link_format** can have optionally unique templates for showcasing custom content types

 #### Post Formats
   - Embed videos, audio files and customize templates depending on format